Emute-Lab-Instruments/Myriad/readme.md

 ### Architecture

-There are two ELI2040 modules, linked on SPI1.
+There are two ELI2040 modules, linked by serial.
 Module A (on the left when the module is facing down) handles IO and display on core 0 and synthesis on core 1.
 Module B handles synthesis on both cores.

 ### Developer Notes